 15. Remove the intake and exhaust manifolds as described in Chapter 4.

-16. If desired, remove the glow plugs as described in Chapter 5.
+16. If desired, remove the spark plugs as described in Chapter 5.